bbrandt/knightlycode/source/_posts/Updated-with-Core-2-0-dotnet-new-angular.md

 Back in February 2017, Jeffrey T. Fritz blogged about [Building Single Page Applications on ASP.NET Core with JavaScriptServices](https://blogs.msdn.microsoft.com/webdev/2017/02/14/building-single-page-applications-on-asp-net-core-with-javascriptservices/), introducing how to get started with a Angular + ASP.NET Core application.
 With the release of ASP.NET Core 2.0 there are some changes to this workflow.

 For one, the `Microsoft.AspNetCore.SpaTemplates` is shipped with ASP.NET Core 2.0 [#948](https://github.com/aspnet/JavaScriptServices/issues/948) and does not need to be installed separately.
-Once you've installed ASP.NET Core 2.0, you can simply get started with your new project like so:
+Once you've installed the [.NET Core 2.0 SDK](http://dot.net/core), you can simply get started with your new project like so:

 Create a new project:
 ```